-(Defra, 2010)
+(Defra, 2014)

-Appendix H Updates to the protocol
+Appendix H Updates to asPECT

-asPECT will be updated annually by agreement between the endorsing bodies.
+asPECT will be updated periodically by agreement between the endorsing bodies.
 The following will be considered:

-- Whether any of the stated rules, calculation methodologies or guidance needs amending; - Whether any of the default data or conversion factors need replacing, as new supporting evidence has arisen or been submitted for consideration in the past 12 months; - The scope of the documents in relation to industry practice and whether any sections should be added or removed to the documents to re-align them; - The CO_2e claims of any novel fuels which have been submitted to the committee in the past 12 months.
+- Whether any of the stated rules, calculation methodologies or guidance need amending; - Whether any of the default data or conversion factors need replacing, as new supporting evidence has arisen or been submitted for consideration since the last update; - The scope of the documents in relation to industry practice and whether any sections should be added or removed to the documents to re-align them; - The CO2e claims of any novel fuels which have been submitted to the since the last update.